This site contains affiliate links. Please see Policies for more information.

 - If in a hurry and making this in the oven, use a baking sheet to roast the veggies for a bit before adding them to a baking dish for the last 5-10 minutes.

-For 2B Mindset, this is a perfect lunch or dinner.
+This is a perfect lunch or dinner recipe.
 For lunch you’ll want to cover 50% of your plate with this or a mixture of other vegetables, add 25% protein, and 25% full fiber carbs.
 For dinner, you’re aiming for 75% vegetables and 25% protein.

 Equipment